phamm89/personal-snippet-manager/README.md

 ## Project Additions

-In addition to working on the project description, we were encouraged add to the project by learning how to utilize a feature or features we had not previously used.
+In addition to working on the project description, we were encouraged to add to the project by learning how to utilize a feature or features we had not previously used.
 Our group achieved the following additions for the project:

 - Utilized Markdown to modify the README
 - Utilized Third-Party Apps: Django Filter, Rest Framework API, Prism.JS, and Clipboard.JS